Wishing Trial Judge Happy Birthday on Facebook Not an Ex Parte Communication

 Judge used Leann Rimes tunes to solve her contract dispute.

 In Rimes v.
 Curb Records, Inc., country music sensation LeAnn Rimes sought to void a recording contract on the basis that she was a minor when she signed it.
-Judge Jerry Buchmeyer, a noted legal humorist in his own right, upheld a forum selection clause in the contract and granted the defendant’s motion to transfer the case to Tennessee—and he did it all to the tune of LeAnn’s hit songs!
+Judge Jerry Buchmeyer, one of the original legal humorists, upheld a forum selection clause in the contract and granted the defendant’s motion to transfer the case to Tennessee—and he did it all to the tune of LeAnn’s hit songs.

 Here’s a sample (footnotes omitted):